Here are some Birding Hotspots in Our Area

 Google Map For Bird Island

 The Nocatee Preserve encompasses 2,400 acres of land with a 4-mile stretch for up to an 8 mile out and back trail walk.
 Donated to St. Johns County for use as a multi-use public park, the Nocatee Preserve is a conservation area of undisturbed old Florida flora and fauna.
 There are some boardwalk areas, but the main trail is wide and unpaved.
-The trail goes through to the Intracoastal Waterway at its end and construction is underway o develop the end of the trail with added facilities.
+The trail goes through to the Intracoastal Waterway at its end and construction is underway to develop the end of the trail with added facilities.
 However, if you park your car at the trailhead, you will still need to walk or bike back.
 The Nocatee Preserve is suited to hiking, birding, photography, jogging, biking and horseback riding.
+Summer months can be more challenging due to insects so make sure you bring bug repellent.

 Description: Nocatee Preserve Hotspot